• Skip to primary navigation

 6. Reset Internet Explorer

-If the above solutions did not work, it is likely that some of the Internet settings are conflicting with proper functioning of Internet Explorer.
+If the above solutions did not work, it is likely that some of the Internet settings are conflicting with proper functioning of web browser installed on your computer.

 Reset Internet Explorer